xAirx/Certifications-and-self-development/README.md

 ## NOT STARTED Fullstack React and React Native

 ###### Start adding to and writing the Knowledge repository (React Native) + onenote notes.

+				-----------------------TODO in onenote -----------------------

+					Understanding body parser

+					Understanding EXPRESS  middleware

+					Understanding CORS AND PREFLIGHT

+					What is a URI?

+					Understanding types of webservices

+					—— Authentication chapter ———

+					Understanding types of authentication methods

+					Understanding JWT

+					Understanding PASSPORT

+					Understanding how to Connect frontend to API.

 					 ## Adding Oauth to the react native express API